XabierIU/HiTZ-IXA-ArchEHR-QA/subtask4/code/README.md

 # Instructions to execute the programs of Substak 4
 The exact commands to execute the programs and to obtain the results described in the paper are described in the following sections.

+**Note**.
+Before using these programs, it is necessary to generate the preprocessed files by means of the preproc.py file provided in this repository.
+Then, adjust the paths accordingly in each file (located in the PREPROC_FILES variable).

 ## Random and embedding models

 Just execute the random_and_embedding_systems.py file.